- (314) 578-5439

 - Ethics in the public sector

 Levin was the city administrator of Maryland Heights, Missouri, from 1985 to 2015.
-He is an active member of the International City/County Management Association (ICMA), is an ICMA Credentialed Manager, and has received many awards for his record of public service, including the Lifetime Public Service Award from the East-West Gateway Council of Governments, ICMA’s 40 Year Service Award and ICMA’s Professional Award for Career Development.
+He is an active member of the International City/County Management Association (ICMA), is a Life Member of ICMA, an ICMA Credentialed Manager, and has received many awards for his record of public service, including the Lifetime Public Service Award from the East-West Gateway Council of Governments (St. Louis region), ICMA’s 40 Year Service Award, and ICMA’s Professional Award for Career Development.

 Levin taught governmental budgeting as an instructor at the University of Missouri-St. Louis.
 He also taught local government and public budgeting courses at Northern Illinois University, Southern Illinois University, St. Louis University, and Washington University in St. Louis.
 He has published articles on local government, community relations, and teaching.